chakra-ui/panda/website/pages/docs/concepts/slot-recipes.md

 ## Config Slot Recipe

-Config slot recipes are very similar atomic recipes except that they use well-defined classNames and store the styles in the `recipes` cascade layer.
+Config slot recipes are very similar atomic recipes except that they use well-defined classNames and store the styles in the `_slots` layer, itself in the `recipes` [cascade layer](/docs/concepts/cascade-layers.mdx).

 The config slot recipe takes the following additional properties: